Adblockdude

 • VPN (Virtual Private Network): Use a VPN to encrypt all data transmitted over the Wi-Fi network, making it indecipherable to sniffers.

-• Regular Software Updates: Keep your Wi-Fi router’s firmware and all connected devices updated with the latest security patches.
+• Regular Software Updates: Keep your Wi-Fi router’s firmware updated with the latest security patches.

 • Cellular Networks: